Alesia999/youtube-client/README.md

 # YoutubeClient

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.
 The project was prepared as a homework for Rolling Scopes School Angular online course.

 Homework consisted of 5 tasks: